vinil-v/cyclecloud-adauth/README.md

 # cyclecloud-adauth
-This Project installs and configures Active directory based user authentication for CycleCloud based HPC Cluster.
+This Project installs and configures Active directory based user authentication for CycleCloud based HPC Clusters.

 It is recommended that user access be managed through a directory service such as LDAP, Active Directory, or NIS for enterprise production clusters.